Serrowxd/SinForsaken_React/README.md

 - Raider Profiles should map information for each raider to the defined props.
 Possibly by using a map from state, then storing the information for each raider in state?

+- Raider images will break based on length of the name - there should be a set width to the name container so it doesn't automatically break.

 ## Good Info

 - Multiple Exports || https://stackoverflow.com/questions/46039976/exporting-multiple-modules-in-react-js